DotnDev/android-animated-vector/README.md

 - You're trying to animate several paths in one vector
 - You're trying to use/customise simple translate or scale animations but everything you find online does not work!

-You will find in this repo:
+You will find the following animations in this repo:
-- translate animation
+- translate
-- scale animation
+- scale
+- rotate

 /* TRANSLATE ANIMATION TUTORIAL */